goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon once received a speeding ticket for driving down an elementary school hallway.", "Brandon files complaints if the flight attendant isn't there within 45 seconds.", "Brandon thinks he is impervious to the Dunning-Kruger effect.", "Brandon has been banned from the Twilight subreddit on several accounts for being a Team Edward ultra.", "Brandon says Gilgamesh from Virgil's The Odyssey is the most Kafkaesque Shakesperean character.", "Brandon wants bird watching to require a commericial license.", "Brandon refers to his coworkers as \"chat\" during online meetings.",
+        "Brandon once received a speeding ticket for driving down an elementary school hallway.", "Brandon files complaints if the flight attendant isn't there within 45 seconds.", "Brandon thinks he is impervious to the Dunning-Kruger effect.", "Brandon has multiple bans from the Twilight subreddit for being a Team Edward ultra.", "Brandon says Gilgamesh from Virgil's The Odyssey is the most Kafkaesque Shakesperean character.", "Brandon wants bird watching to require a commericial license.", "Brandon refers to his coworkers as \"chat\" during online meetings.",